Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 Eligibility and Benefit level varies by Card.
 Terms, Conditions, and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by Amex Assurance Company.

-United Club℠ Infinite Card: Unlimited United Club Access
+United Club℠ Card: Unlimited United Club Access

 The United Club℠ Card provides something rare: unlimited United Club access regardless of whether you're flying United.